AckerlyXu/heima/articles/media-services/media-services-rest-configure-asset-delivery-policy.md

 * If you have an asset with an existing streaming locator, you cannot link a new policy to the asset, unlink an existing policy from the asset, or update a delivery policy associated with the asset.
 You first have to remove the streaming locator, adjust the policies, and then re-create the streaming locator.
 You can use the same locatorId when you recreate the streaming locator but you should ensure that won’t cause issues for clients since content can be cached by the origin or a downstream CDN.

 >[!NOTE]

-> When working with the Media Services REST API, the following considerations apply:
->
-> When accessing entities in Media Services, you must set specific header fields and values in your HTTP requests.
+>When accessing entities in Media Services, you must set specific header fields and values in your HTTP requests.
 For more information, see [Setup for Media Services REST API Development](media-services-rest-how-to-use.md).

->
+## Connect to Media Services

+For information on how to connect to the AMS API, see [Access the Azure Media Services API with Azure AD authentication](media-services-use-aad-auth-to-access-ams-api.md).

 ## Clear asset delivery policy